0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/code_organization.md

 A *module* consists of one or more procedures.
 There are two types of modules: *library modules* and *executable modules* (also called *programs*).

 #### Library modules
-Library modules can contain zero or more internal procedures and one or more exported procedures.
+Library modules contain zero or more internal procedures and one or more exported procedures.
 For example, the following module defines one internal procedure (defined with `proc` instruction) and one exported procedure (defined with `export` instruction):
 ```
 proc.foo
     <instructions>